samyboutouis/CS308-Slogo/README.md

 id
 ask [ 1 2 3 4 ] [ id ]
 ```
 ID will return 1 in both cases because that is the first ID in the tell/ask list.
+ID only returns the id for the current turtle, so it will not loop around and return the last value in the list.

 #### Multi-Turtle Variables
 ```